mixer/developer-docs/pages/02.reference/01.chat/01.connection/doc.md

 }
 ```

 Once you have the details, you'll need to use them to connect to a chat server.
 The response's endpoints array contains a list of chat servers.
-You should choose one randomly to connect to.
-If you lose connection to this address, you should reconnect to a different server (you can choose randomly or use a round-robin strategy of your choosing).
+You should connect to the first element in the array and if this fails fallback to subsequent elements if they are available.

+!!!
+Right now you'll see the same Endpoint address multiple times.
+We're in the process of cutting some things over.
+Soon you'll just see that address once.

 When connecting to the chat socket, please pass your OAuth application's Client ID within the Client-ID header (or as a query parameter).
 Our official SDKs add this header for you; please refer to our Chat Tutorials for more information.